-Below are GPA requirements for our graduate programs; this includes the cumulative GPA from an undergraduate degree and any graduate coursework you may have obtained.
+Below are GPA requirements for our graduate programs; this includes the cumulative GPA from your undergraduate degree and any graduate coursework you may have obtained.

-- Master of Divinity, Master of Practical Theology, or Master of Spiritual Leadership program: 2.5 GPA
+- Master of Divinity, Master of Practical Theology, or Master of Organizational Leadership programs: 2.5 GPA

 - Master of Marriage and Family Therapy program: 3.0 GPA

 - Official final transcript from your bachelor’s degree-issuing institution sent directly to the Office of Admissions.

 - If you have obtained graduate-level college credit, you must have separate official transcripts sent from those schools as well.